CONSERVATION MATTERS AT DAKOTA ZOO!

 Click Here to donate to the Dakota Zoo Conservation Fund.

 Conservation is an important part of what we do every day at the Dakota Zoo, and every member and zoo visitor helps play a part in conservation efforts both close to home and around the world.
-The Dakota Zoo Conservation fund was established in 2013 with a .25 cent surcharge on each paid admission.
-In 2014, $2.50 from every zoo membership sold will go towards the fund.
-In 2013, the conservation fund raised over $20,000 that was used for the following projects:
+The Dakota Zoo Conservation Fund was established in 2013 with a .25 cent surcharge on each paid admission.
+Beginning in 2020, $5.00 from every zoo membership sold and .50 cents from every admission will be contributed the fund.

 AZA Conservation Grants Fund The Dakota Zoo Conservation Fund makes an annual contribution to the Association of Zoos and Aquariums Conservation Grants Fund, which supports a variety of wildlife conservation initiatives worldwide.

 Species Survival Plans (SSP) Dakota Zoo participates in 16 Species Survival Plan programs for endangered or threatened species.
 In addition to our seven species of primates, SSP animals include the Amur Tiger, Przewalski’s Horse, Black-footed Ferret, Pallas's Cat, Snow Leopard, Swift Fox and more.

 Tiger Conservation Campaign The Dakota Zoo Conservation Fund makes an annual contribution to the Tiger Conservation Campaign.
 Accredited zoos across North America are mobilizing to support tiger conservation efforts and raise awareness.
 The Tiger Conservation Campaign is coordinated by the AZA Tiger Species Survival Plan.
 Funds provided by Dakota Zoo have gone towards equipping rangers and guards in Russia with trail cameras and other equipment used to curtail the poaching of tigers.